swiftlang/swift-evolution/proposals/nnnn-primary-associated-types-in-stdlib.md

 * Previous Proposal: [SE-XXXX](XXXX-filename.md)
 -->

+* Related Proposals:
+   - [SE-0346] Lightweight same-type requirements for primary associated types

+[SE-0346]: https://github.com/apple/swift-evolution/blob/main/proposals/0346-light-weight-same-type-syntax.md

 ## Introduction

 [SE-0346] introduced the concept of primary associated types to the language.
 This document proposes to adopt this feature in the Swift Standard Library, adding primary associated types to select existing protocols.

-[SE-0346]: https://github.com/apple/swift-evolution/blob/main/proposals/0346-light-weight-same-type-syntax.md
+Additionally, we provide some general API design recommendations that protocol authors may find helpful when adding support for this language feature.

 **Swift-evolution thread:**<br>[[Pitch] Primary associated types in the Standard Library][thread]